Mufi-Lang/MufiZ/README.md

 > current version specified in the snapcraft.yaml file.
 This is an issue that is way too time-consuming to fix
 > and is not worth the effort.
 We will be focusing on the deb and rpm packages for now, and will look for packaging
 > options for other platforms such as `brew` and `winget` in the future.

+> `wasm32-wasi` is not supported as it requires a different approach to building the binary, and is not worth the effort